The-OpenROAD-Project/OpenLane/docs/source/usage/hardening_macros.md

 In this document we will go through the hardening steps and discuss in some detail what considerations should be made when hardening your macro.

-> **NOTE:** For all the configurations mentioned in this documentation and any other openlane configurations, you can use the exploration script `run_designs.py` to find the optimal value for each configuration for your design.
+> **NOTE:** For all the configurations mentioned in this documentation and any other OpenLane configurations, you can use the exploration script `run_designs.py` to find the optimal value for each configuration for your design.
 Read more [here][6].

 ## Base Requirements